How to Grow Potatoes for Beginners

 I remember the first time I grew potatoes.
 I seriously had no idea what I was doing.
 I just dug a hole, put my seed potatoes in, and waited for them to grow.
 I did so many things wrong that first year.
 I didn’t plant them deep enough so they were exposed to the sun giving me a crop of bright green potatoes.

-Then I wasn’t sure when to harvest them and so I dug them way too early leaving me with a bucket of teeny tiny potatoes.
-And, possibly the biggest mistake I made was I used a shovel to dig those potatoes up and misjudged the hole and sliced half of those wonderful potatoes in half.
+Then I wasn’t sure when to harvest them, so I dug them way too early, leaving me with a bucket of teeny tiny potatoes.
+And possibly the biggest mistake I made was using a shovel to dig those potatoes up.
+I misjudged the hole and sliced half of those home grown potatoes in half.

-Growing potatoes isn’t hard if you know what to expect and I hope we can clear things up for you before you start growing and harvesting and storing your Yukon golds this summer.
+Growing potatoes isn’t hard if you know a few important tips.
+This simple guide will help to clear things up so you can start growing, harvesting, and storing your Yukon Golds this summer.

-Potatoes grow in a variety of environments so no matter where you live you can easily grow them.
-You will need to adjust your planting times depending on the weather where you live and we will talk more about that in just a bit.
-Potatoes will do well just about anywhere it all depends on where you want to grow them.
+Potatoes grow in a variety of environments, so you can easily grow them no matter where you live.
+However, you will need to adjust your planting times depending on the weather, and we will talk more about that in a bit.

-If you have a large garden, you can do an entire section.
+If you have a large garden, you can plant an entire section.
 No garden at all?
-You can grow a surprisingly large bunch of potatoes in a container on your back patio or deck.
+You can grow your potatoes in containers or grow bags out on your back porch.

 What to Know for Growing Potatoes

-Potatoes (AKA: Solanum tuberosum) come in more than 200 varieties; which leaves you plenty of choices when deciding which variety is the best to grow for you and your family.
+Potatoes (AKA: Solanum tuberosum) come in more than 200 varieties, which leaves you plenty of choices when deciding which is the best for your backyard garden.
 You’re probably most familiar with russet potatoes, sweet potatoes, yellow and red potatoes, and baby potatoes.
-Each type of potato has its “best used for” area of expertise.
+Each type of potato has highlights that are good to know.

-• White potatoes are best for mashed potatoes.
+- White potatoes are best used for smashed or mashed potatoes.

 When deciding what varieties to add to your garden, think about what dishes you’ll make with them and which ones you’ll use the most.
 Make a list to take with you when you are shopping for your garden seed potatoes.

-If you’re planting a companion garden, it’s good to know that potatoes grow well with peas, beans, and corn.
-If you plant them near onions or marigolds, you’ll help ward off the Colorado potato beetle.
-You will want to avoid planting potatoes near cucumbers and tomatoes as they don’t benefit each other and may cause a lackluster crop.
+For example, potatoes grow well with peas, beans, and corn and may give you larger potatoes at harvest.
+Planting them near onions or marigolds will help ward off the Colorado potato beetle.
+Avoid planting potatoes near cucumbers and tomatoes, as they don’t benefit each other and may cause a lackluster crop.

 What You Need to Grow Potatoes